onflow/kitty-items/kitty-items-js/README.md

 ```

 Note that when the API starts, it will automatically run the database migrations for the configured `DATABASE_URL` url.
 Try out the endpoints at the `Sample Endpoints` section.
-Note that in order to

 ## Running Worker / Event consumer